The protests popping up all over the globe is just the drawing back of the ocean. It is just the beginning. We need change, and we need it now.

 Zurara, G. E., Beazley, C. R., & Prestage, E. (1896).
 The chronicle of the discovery and conquest of Guinea.
 London: Printed for the Hakluyt Society.

 Rebecca de Broglio is an eighth grader at the Northwest School in Seattle.
-She has been published in numerous newspapers, including The New York Times, The Seattle Times, and The Mercer Island Reporter as well as two separate poetry books.
-Rebecca is also a part of the Sunrise Movement at her high school, and has led and participated in multiple protests from climate change and the Black Lives Matter movement.
+They have been published in numerous newspapers, including The New York Times, The Seattle Times, and The Mercer Island Reporter as well as two separate poetry books.
+Rebecca is also a part of the Sunrise Movement at their high school, and has led and participated in multiple protests from climate change and the Black Lives Matter movement.
 Rebecca has also played multiple lead roles at Youth Theatre Northwest, as well as a lead role in a student short film, “Welcome Home.”

 Pin It on Pinterest